National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 There has not been, however, any study that would verify whether vital rates of reproduction or survival have been affected by these interannual variations in ice extent and breeding.
 Whelping, nursing of pups, and maturation of weaned pups could conceivably be impacted in years when the ice does not extend as far south as it has typically in the past, because the breeding areas would be farther from the continental shelf break, a zone that seems to be a preferred foraging area during spring.
 If these conditions occur more frequently, as is anticipated from projections of future climate and sea ice conditions, reproduction and survival of young would likely be impacted.
 Lacking relevant data, the most conservative approach is to assume that the population has been at equilibrium with respect to conditions in the past, and that a change such as more frequent breeding farther from preferred foraging habitats will have some impact on vital rates.
 Even given the uncertainties, we conclude that the anticipated increase in frequency of years with low ice extent in April and May is likely to have some impact on recruitment.
 The mechanisms for depressed recruitment from increased frequency of years with less ice could include reduced nutrition during the nursing period caused by mothers unable to reach preferred shelf-break foraging areas; pup mortality caused by more frequent failures for mothers to reunite with pups left on the ice during foraging trips; and mortality or reduced condition of maturing weaned pups caused by reduced availability of suitable ice for hauling out.

 As discussed above, ribbon seals have an apparent affinity for stable, clean, moderate‐sized ice floes that are slightly, but not deeply interior to the pack ice edge.
 Ice of this type is likely to occur annually in the Bering Sea and Sea of Okhotsk through the middle of this century, but it may more frequently be confined to smaller areas or areas farther north than in the past.
 It is more difficult to determine whether this type of ice will be relatively more or less available as the amount of ice declines as projected through the latter half of the century.
 The availability of moderately-thick, stable ice floes could potentially influence ribbon seal demography, particularly in May, via survival rates of weaned pups.
 Pups spend a great deal of time on the ice during a transition period of 2 to 3 weeks following weaning, presumably developing their capabilities for self-sufficient foraging (Burns, 1981).
 However, they also enter the water frequently during this period, and therefore may not be particularly sensitive to modest reductions in ice coverage or quality.
-Thus, although they are likely dependent on ice, weaned pups may not require ice floes that can persist for weeks to meet their basic haul-out needs.
+Thus, although they are likely dependent on ice, weaned pups may not require ice floes that can Start Printed Page 41379persist for weeks to meet their basic haul-out needs.
 They may, however, be relatively limited in their capability to respond to rapidly deteriorating ice fields by relocating over large distances, a factor that could occur more frequently in the foreseeable future.

 Subadult ribbon seals, which molt earlier than adults during March to mid‐May, and which are not constrained by habitat requirements for whelping and breeding, may be the least sensitive to the availability and quality of sea ice.
 For example, in 2007, NMFS research cruises in the Bering Sea encountered subadult ribbon seals in approximately the expected age class proportions.
 The obvious presence of seals in the subadult age class indicated that catastrophic losses had not occurred in the ribbon seal cohorts produced during the warm years of 2001-2005.